sumpygump/worldtour-countries/README.md

 the appropriate area and the countries "highlighted" appropriately.
 There are classes attached the country paths in the SVG file that can have a fill applied to them.

+First you need to have [node](https://nodejs.org/en/) installed and npm.
+From the root directory of this repository, run `npm install` to install the dependencies defined in package.json.

 From the `src` directory run the following script to generate the maps: